-Learning how to maintain a residential garage door is essential to keeping your doors operating efficiently.
-Some breakdowns can trap your car in the garage, but regular maintenance twice a year can make such mishaps less likely.
+Learning how to maintain a residential garage door is key to keeping it operating efficiently.
+A malfunction can prevent you from taking your car out of the garage when you want to.
+Regular maintenance twice a year can make such mishaps less likely.
 This guide reviews the basics of garage door maintenance, including inspection, lubrication and simple replacement projects.

 Inspect the Door